 SGBU hired PT.
-MuTeknologi Komputasi Hidraulika to perform drilling Cuttings and Mud Dispersion Modelling at the Chuditch-2 Well in the Timor Sea - Timor-Leste 2024 using MuTeknologi Software to assess the potential impacts of the discharge on the environment.
+MuTeknologi Komputasi Hidraulika to perform drill cuttings and mud dispersion modelling at the Chuditch-2 Well using MuTeknologi Software to assess the potential impacts of the discharge on the environment.

-The Drilling Cuttings and Mud Dispersion Model for the Chuditch-2 Well in the Timor Sea is a crucial component of the EMP.
-In addition to assess the environmental impacts of drilling waste discharge, this study also ensure compliance with regulatory standards and best environmental practices.
+The drill cuttings and mud dispersion model for the Chuditch-2 Well in the Timor Sea is a crucial component of the EMP.
+In addition to assess the environmental impacts of drilling waste discharge, this study also ensures compliance with regulatory standards and best environmental practices.
 The findings inform mitigation strategies to protect marine ecosystems while enabling safe and sustainable offshore drilling operations.